mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 - More impoverished schools see fewer casualties generally.
-- Rifles are weapons which cause the highest amounts of casualties.
+- Rifles are the weapons which cause the highest amounts of casualties.
 - The legaility/illegality of a weapon is inconclusive as to how it affects casualties.

 **Casualties decrease as poverty increases, and the fitted line representing schools with resource officers present is higher on the casualties axis**